What is gorder?

 gorder

 is primarily designed for analyzing single-membrane systems.
 This does not mean you cannot use it for multi-membrane systems, but some features may not work as expected (see below). - What can you do if your system contains multiple membranes?
 If you are performing basic analysis with a static membrane normal and no leaflet assignment, no special action is required.
 However, be aware that order parameters from all membranes will be averaged into a single collective set of order parameters.
-If you are assigning leaflets, note that the only usable classification method is the
+If you are assigning leaflets, note that the only usable automatic classification method is the

 individual

-method (assuming the membranes are planar, since for vesicles, you should always assign lipids to leaflets manually).
+method.
 If you are using dynamic membrane normal calculation, ensure that the membranes are sufficiently far apart: specifically, farther than theradius

 value used in the membrane normal calculation.
 You can of course also select atoms from a single membrane for analysis, but make sure to consistently apply this selection across all relevant sections, particularly in dynamic membrane normal calculation. - Will this be addressed in the future?
 Will